jasonbayton/11ty/_src/android/android-enterprise-device-support/oneplus-6t-validation-report.md

 ### 3.4.
 COSU (Dedicated)

-A. Full access to device settings, bypasses restrictions when entering settings like wifi, bluetooth, location, through the kiosk menu (MI Core)
+A. Full access to device settings, bypasses restrictions when entering settings like Wi-Fi, bluetooth, location, through the kiosk menu (MI Core)

 ## 4. Recommendation